1958 - 1964 DX Radio

 frequent goal

-of DXers was to receive letters or "QSL" cards verifying that the
+of DXers was to receive verification letters or "QSL" cards verifying that the

 reception did, in fact, occur.
 From Cleveland, I got about 2,400